microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

     You might choose to follow this pattern in your WOPI host page.
 This means that your outer host frame and the Office Online iframe must coordinate to ensure that each is ready to receive and respond to messages.

-    To enable this coordination, Office Online sends the App_LoadingStatus message only after all of its message senders and listeners are available.
-In addition, Office Online listens for the Host_PostmessageReady message from the outer frame.
+    To enable this coordination, Office Online sends the :data:`App_LoadingStatus` message only after all of its message senders and listeners are available.
+In addition, Office Online listens for the :data:`Host_PostmessageReady` message from the outer frame.
 Until it receives this message, some UI, such as the **Share** button, is disabled.

     Until your host page receives the :data:`App_LoadingStatus` message, the Office Online frame cannot respond to any incoming messages except :data:`Host_PostmessageReady`.
 Office Online does not delay-load its